 Freelancing can give you the flexibility and freedom to build the life – and business – you want.
-But one of the most challenging aspects of being a freelancer is finding jobs.
-Because you’re solely responsible for marketing your services, it can be difficult to know where and how to find jobs.
+But the most challenging aspect of being a freelancer is to know how to find more freelance work, consistently.

-Here are five strategies to help you land more freelance work –
+For your convenience, we have put together five strategies to help you land more freelance projects and stay overbooked!

 It’s hard to find work if no one knows who you are or what services you offer.
-Establishing and developing an online presence will help you get your name out there and build up your own personal brand.
+Therefore, establishing and developing an online presence will help you get your name out there and build up your own personal brand.

-· Be active on social media.
 Start developing a following and reach out to people in your industry.
-Networking through social media can help you land work quickly.
-Make sure you have a profile on Facebook, LinkedIn and Twitter.
+For instance, networking through social media can help you land work quickly.
+So make sure you have a profile on Facebook, LinkedIn, Instagram and Twitter.

 Establishing an online presence and building your personal brand will help you find more freelance work and hopefully, recurring clients.